Landline customers with a life-threatening illness

 Their websites should meet the Web Content Accessibility Guidelines.

 You may need to use special equipment with your standard phone service.
-Companies that make or import this equipment have to follow an industry code - Information on Accessibility Features for Telephone Equipment.
+For more information on which phone would be the right fit, visit this page.
 They need to provide information that is clear and easy to understand.
 This helps you and your telco to identify the features you need.
 It also helps you understand how the equipment works.

 Customers who do not have English as a first language